thindil/bob/README.md

 * `- [command]`        - Each command or program which will be executed during running this Bob command must starts with hypen.
-If you want to made that command maximum portable, use relative paths instead of absolute. *Note:* command `cd` will not be executed.
+If you want to made that command maximum portable, use relative paths instead of absolute.
+If you want to execute command which contains space, put it in quotes or apostrofes. *Note:* command `cd` will not be executed.
 It is used by the program for set proper directory.
 Each command can execute as much as you want other commands or programs.
 * `description:`       - Command description, will be show on run `bob help` (or just `bob`) command.
 * `output:`            - Optional parameter.
 Redirect command output to the